SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 4 UX test cases.md

 **Test Steps:**

 1. Sign in
-2. navigate to the landing Pagae
+2. navigate to the landing Page
 3. Find the search option and check if there is a text box for entering search options

 **Pass/Fail Criteria:**